larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-tape or empty the chat box and and so it's it's slid back in and then there wasn't an empty panel where where the microchips were mounted typically and then below that was.
+tape or empty the chat box and and so it's it's slid back in and then there wasn't an empty panel where where the microtapes were mounted typically and then below that was.
 (60:50)
 The.
-There was a whole 36 bit word of lights which which were there was a set of address switches.
+There was a whole 36-bit word of lights which which were there was a set of address switches.
 (61:01)